b3ll/DarkCode/README.md

 # DarkCode

-A Plugin to Force Xcode to use Dark Mode.
+A Plugin to force Xcode to use Dark Mode.

 ![DarkCode Screenshot](/ScreenShot@2x.png?raw=true "DarkCode Screenshot")